ninabarzh/broomstick/content/posts/badbox.md

 genuine firmware and valid Google Play Protect certification.
 Even so, admit that firmware-level supply chain attacks are fiendishly hard to avoid completely.

-If you must use lower-cost or older devices, always isolate them.
+If you have to use lower-cost or older devices, always isolate them.
 Do not store personal data or log into sensitive accounts on these.
 Connect them to separate guest or air‑gapped networks to limit potential damage.

 For organisations: ask your tech supplier where the devices come from.
 If possible, run them through network